 MLR models were run on the basins that exhibited statistically significant (< 0.05) increasing trends in decadal total off-season TC counts over time and here we report the best models for each of the series.
-The MLR results show that the statistically significant increasing trends in TC frequency for the EP (pre and off-season) and WP basins is best explained by climate change factors SST, GMST and CC at the 0.05 significance level (Table 3).
-Climate change factors accounted for 56% (preseason) and 52% (off-season) of the increasing trend in TC counts for the EP basin.
-In the WP basin climate change factors explained 55% (pre-season), 64% (post-season) and 68% (off-season) of the trends in off-season TCs.
-Increasing trends in SSTs, GMST and moisture (CC) outside of the prime months of tropical storm development could promote more optimum conditions for higher off-season TC occurrences (Klozback, 2006; Hansen et al., 2010).
-The MLR models were also done with detrended decadal series of the different climate variability and change factors, and similar results were found (Table 3).
+The MLR results show that the statistically significant increasing trends in TC frequency for the EP (pre and off-season) and WP basins is best explained by climate change factors SST, GMST and CC in both the normal and detrended series at the 0.05 significance level (Table 3).
+Climate change factors accounted for 56% (pre-season) and 52% (off-season) of the increasing trend in TC counts for the EP basin.
+In the WP basin climate change factors explained 55% (pre-season), 64% (post-season) and 68% (off-season) of the trends in off-season TCs, yet lower R squares were found when the analysis was done with the detrended series.
+Increasing trends in SSTs, GMST and moisture (CC) outside of the prime months of tropical storm development could promote better conditions for higher off-season TC occurrences (Klozbach, 2006; Hansen et al., 2010).